MichaelKMalak/flutter_github_app/README.md

 ## Notes
 1. The api key is publicly available, so I didn't setup an env_secret for it.
-2. I tried to follow the provided mock up exactly so I didn't make any improvements in terms of UI design

 ## What could be improved?
 1. More Unit testing.
 2. Monitor internet connectivity.
 3. Cache repositories.
-4. View more repository details per row. (e.g. languages)
-5. Filter the repositories.
-6. Add some repositories to favorite list.
+4. Add some repositories to favorite list.

 ## Plugins used ##
   - intl: ^0.16.1